uw-labs/mona/README.md

 # TODO
+- persist version for successful steps when using run command
 - global config for lint, test, build...
 - check that -o flag is not set for build
 - add command to list all apps